RFC 9470 OAuth 2.0 Step Up Authentication Challenge Protocol

 If the authorization server does not support the specification, it is up to the authorization server what error code is used.

-Unmet Authentication Requirements for Step-up Authentication
+Unmet Authentication Requirements for Step Up Authentication

 In the context of OpenID Connect Core 1.0, no error is reported even if the authorization server cannot perform such user authentication unless the acr claim is requested as essential.

-However, OAuth 2.0 Step-up Authentication Challenge Protocol recommends that an ACR request by the acr_values request parameter (which requests the acr claim as a voluntary claim) be “treated as required” and the authorization server return the unmet_authentication_requirements error in case none of specified ACRs can be satisfied.
+However, OAuth 2.0 Step Up Authentication Challenge Protocol recommends that an ACR request by the acr_values request parameter (which requests the acr claim as a voluntary claim) be “treated as required” and the authorization server return the unmet_authentication_requirements error in case none of specified ACRs can be satisfied.

 The recommendation slightly conflicts with the following paragraph excerpted from OpenID Connect Core 1.0.